rdebusscher/Project_FF/startup-time/readme.md

 - Spring Boot 3.0.
 Project created using Spring Initializr using Spring Reactive web to make use of Netty.
 - Quarkus 2.16.
 Project created using code.quarkus.io using RestEasy Reactive and RestEasy Reactive JSONB.
-- Ktor 2.2. project created using IntelliJ project wizard using Netty server, Content negotiation and Kotlin JSON serialisation.
+- Ktor 2.2.
+Project created using IntelliJ project wizard using Netty server, Content negotiation and Kotlin JSON serialisation.
 - HttpServer included in JVM with the addition of Atbash Octopus JSON 1.1.1 for the JSON Binding support.
 Custom minimal framework for handling requests and sending responses.

+- Payara 6.
+Jakarta EE 10 application running on Payara 6
+- OpenLiberty.
+Jakarta EE 8 application running on OpenLiberty.
+- Wildfly 27.
+Jakarta EE 10 application running on Payara 6
+- Helidon 3.1.
+Project created using the Helidon Starter the includes JSON-P and JSON-B support.
+- Piranha.
+Jakarta EE 10 core profile application running on the Cor profile distribution
+- Micronaut 3.8.
+Project created using Micronaut Launcher and has support for JSON handling.

 Each framework has the dependencies to handle REST requests using JSON objects and is running on JDK 17.